fabiogoma/selinux-nginx-tomcat/README.md

 # Communication across the network
 Now we are a litle bit more familiar with SELinux, I suppose we can assume that it's not that scary right? :dragon:
-Let's now move on to the next step, we are going to access a different endpoint on our NGINX server and that request will be redirected to tomcat on a remote server
+Let's now move on to the next step, we are going to access a different endpoint in our NGINX server and that request will be redirected to tomcat on a remote server

 Using your browser, try to access http://nginx.local/characters
 <p align="center">